Allisterh/nowcast_unofficial-inflation-nowcast-bot/preliminary/README.md

 ### Historical fit
 #### Accessing historical nowcasts
-At the time of writing (2022), the simplest way to access historical nowcasts is by navigating to the [nowcasts page](https://www.clevelandfed.org/indicators-and-data/inflation-nowcasting) and accessing historical data by `Year-Month` pair.
+At the time of writing, the simplest way to access historical nowcasts is by navigating to the [nowcasts page](https://www.clevelandfed.org/indicators-and-data/inflation-nowcasting) and accessing historical data by `Year-Month` pair.

 For example, from the FAQ section of the page: